 This online course provides students the opportunity to work in their chosen field to evaluate their interest and acquire basic skills needed to market themselves effectively.
 Students participate in an online seminar in which they learn about and reflect on workplace issues.
 Students wishing to take more than 3 credit hours must have permission from their faculty advisors.
 Prerequisite: LAC 413.
 Offered fall, spring, summer.
 Cr 3-6.

-Lewiston-Auburn College: General Courses (back to top)
+Lewiston-Auburn College Courses Satisfying USM Core Requirements (back to top)

 HUM 105 Basic Photography (CE)